-- 1. Accepting special favors as a result of a member's position with the Company from any person or organization with which the Company has a current or potential business relationship - Competing with the Company for the purchase or sale of property, services, or other interests. - 3.
-Acquiring an interest in transaction a involving the Company, a customer, supplier (not including routine investments in publicly traded companies). - Receiving a personal loan or guarantee of an obligation as a result of a member's position with the Company. - Working for a competitor while an employee of the Company. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.
+- or supplier (not including routine investments in publicly traded companies). - Receiving a personal loan or guarantee of an obligation as a result of a member's position with the Company. - Working for a competitor while an employee of the Company. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.

-Directors should also disclose any actual or potential conflicts interest to the Chairman of the Board and the Compliance Officer, who shall determine the appropriate resolution.
-All directors must recuse themselves from anv Board discussion or decision affecting their personal, business professional interests.
+Directors should also disclose any actual or potential conflicts interest to the Chairman of the Board and the Compliance Officer, who determine resolution. appropriate All directors must recuse themselves from any Board discussion or decision affecting their personal. business or professional interests.

-(b) Conduct of Business and Fair
+(b) Conduct of Business and Fair Dealings